Kerma612/Copula/README.md

 # Copula
-Using Copula to optimize Portfolio
+Using Copula to optimize Portfolio and calculate portfolio VaR